 Of the three “not so kind” Hot Zones, Transportation Lockdown means you have to spend double-movement to enter the region, Influx of Patients adds four infection dice to the Treatment Center if the region outbreaks, and if any infection dice are added to a region containing Rate Effect, you will need to add two infection dice from the bag to the world, then turn Rate Effect die to its Evacuation face.

 I forgot to mention that Hot Zone effects are cumulative – I still have nightmares about a game I played when Europe had two Transportation Lockdown towers, meaning it would cost four movement to enter!

 I like the new challenges, and the events are also welcome, plus I like the variation of roles (the Celebrity Activist is hilarious!) but I've found that when playing the base game with the new roles, some of them are clearly overpowered, but they are better suited to the increased difficulties of the mutated purple disease and Hot Zones challenges.

 If I had to pick a favourite of the two new modules I’d probably go for the purple mutated disease, because the Hot Zones add more complexity (and I hate those Transportation Lockdown towers!!), where playing with the purple mutated disease module keeps the game at a similar level of complexity to the already streamlined and fantastic base game.

-While I feel this Pandemic title didn’t desperately need an expansion, and as time goes on I increasingly welcome these modules and the undoubted longevity they add to the game.
+While I feel this Pandemic title didn’t desperately need an expansion, as time goes on I increasingly welcome these modules and the undoubted longevity they add to the game.
 Experimental Meds will be a must buy for most.